 I was met back at the hospital by a Nephrologist who then did further testing and monitored me daily.

 The treatment was a slow, steady process.
-I was hospitalized for 5 days and on IV fluid drip the entire time.
+I was hospitalised for 5 days and on IV fluid drip the entire time.
 The slightest bit of dehydration could be dangerous because the muscle proteins are floating around the bloodstream which could literally choke the kidneys.
 The treatment plan was designed to flush the toxins from my blood.
 I was to urinate every 1-2 hours and ideally 400 -700ml each time.
 I had to measure how much I drank and urinated.

 Treatment lengths can vary.
 In my case the doctor agreed that I could go home if my levels hit 1000 or below (this is still 10x the normal range).
 Luckily, my kidneys did not show signs of damage, so as my CPK levels dropped, my condition was improving.
 My muscles were still weak and painful though.

 It took 7-10 days for my muscles to feel normal and my energy levels to return.
 The doctor said I should avoid all arm exercises and general exertion until one month post-treatment.
 Until that point, there is a risk of the rhabdomyolosis recurring.
 If the muscles aren’t given enough time to heal and rebuild, they can fall apart again.
 The doctor told me, by the one month mark, I should have 30% of the strength back and within 3-6 months the muscles should regain 100% of their original strength.